I get sick when I think about that day and the mistake that cost me $5,000.

 But thanks to a lot of greed and even more ignorance, I got my rear handed to me on a silver platter.

-I was meeting with a client who was telling me the story about their daughter’s boyfriend whose dad worked for some mining company.
+I was meeting with a client who was telling me the story about their daughter’s boyfriend whose dad worked for a mining company.

 The client was telling me how this company had just signed some new deals and since it was a penny stock, otherwise known as an OTC or over-the-counter thinly traded security, there wasn’t a lot of news about it.
 His theory was that this penny stock could soar pretty quickly.

-[Don’t you like how I’m getting advice from my client who really knows nothing about investing.
-And I'm really considering taking his advice about what the next stock is I’m going to buy?
-This has "epic fail" written all over it. ]
+[Don’t you like how I’m getting advice from my client who really knows nothing about investing?
+And I’m really considering taking his advice about what the next stock I’m going to buy.
+This has “epic fail” written all over it.]